Shiawaseu/fluxus-key-bypasser/README.md

 - Ok thats it

 ## How to get HWID
-- Whenever u press "Get Key" in Fluxus it opens this tab --> flux.li/windows/start.php?HWID=XXXX, copy all of XX until the end of the url
+- Whenever you press "Get Key" in Fluxus it opens this tab --> flux.li/windows/start.php?HWID=XXXX, copy all of XX until the end of the url

+## TODO
+- Add HWID saver.
+Suggestion from issue [#2](https://github.com/MEMEZNUT999/fluxus-key-bypasser/issues/2)
+- Auto-Updater